Rollik 150 27.5

 Our product team has decided to launch a new bike, the Rollik 150!
-You’ll notice a change on our website with this bike showing up where the Rollik 607 once was.
-All undelivered Rollik 607 orders will receive the new Rollik 150.
 It's more than a simplified name change (150 for 150 mm of rear travel); this progressive rig is even stiffer laterally and features our new flip chip, offering two positions, high and low, expanding its versatility.
 Check out the short animated video below to see how it works.
-Rollik 150s are shipping now and We're excited to share the latest technology with you!
-Please contact us if you have any questions - 303.278.3955, firstname.lastname@example.org. #rollikabout
+Rollik 150s are shipping now and we're excited to share the latest technology with you!
+Please contact us if you have any questions - 303.278.3955, email@example.com. #rollikabout

 Full suspension meets simple ingenuity and elegant design